What Are The Best Alcoholic Drinks For an Upset Stomach?

 While most people are aware of the potentially toxic effects associated with consuming alcohol, which most commonly involves liver and kidney disease/failure, there are several other ways in which alcohol can affect a number of organs in our body.

-For individuals struggling with SIBO, IBS or any other type of gastrointestinal issue, it is imperative to make well-informed decisions on what you consume and drink each day.
-By understanding how alcohol works in the body and the potential benefits and harmful effects of alcohol, particularly if you deal with SIBO, IBS or other gut-related issues, you will be able to make the most knowledgeable decision on whether that occasional drink is worth it, and if it is, which one is best for you.
+By understanding how alcohol works in the body and the potential benefits and harmful effects of alcohol, particularly if you deal with SIBO, IBS, or other gut-related issues, you will be able to make the most knowledgeable decision on whether that occasional drink is worth it, and if it is, which one is easy on the stomach.

 How Alcohol Works in Your Body